Updated on 9/13/2022

-Mental health in the LGBTQIA+ community is something we need to talk about.
+Mental health in the LGBTQIA+ community (formerly known as the LGBT community before recognizing the full spectrum) is something we need to talk about.
 Why?
 The answer is simple.
 The lesbian, gay, bisexual, transgender, queer or questioning, intersex, and asexual or allied (LGBTQIA+) population has staggering statistics surrounding mental health and wellness.
 In fact, according to recent studies:

 - A reported 48% of LGBTQ youth engaged in self-harm, and 40% have considered suicide, within the last year.